Sebastián Pérez (footballer, born 1990)

-Sebastián Andrés Pérez Kirby (born 2 December 1990) is a Chilean footballer who currently plays as a goalkeeper for Chilean club Unión Española on loan from Universidad Católica.
+Sebastián Andrés Pérez Kirby (born 2 December 1990) is a Chilean footballer who currently plays as a goalkeeper for Chilean club Palestino.

 Club career

 Pérez made his professional debut playing for Everton de Viña del Mar in a Primera División match against Cobreloa by replacing Gustavo Dalsasso.
 Later, he was loaned to Tercera A club Deportes Melipilla and twice to Deportes Puerto Montt at the Primera B and Segunda División.
 After having no chances to play for Everton, on 2018 season he joined Palestino.

 On 2019 season, he joined Deportes Iquique.

+Pérez rejoined Palestino for the 2025 season after ending his contract with Universidad Católica.

 International career

+Pérez was part of a Chile under-25 squad in a training session led by Claudio Borghi in May 2011, alongside his teammates in Everton, José Luis Muñoz and Mirko Opazo.

 Pérez made his debut for the Chile national team on 9 December 2021 in a 2–2 draw against Mexico.

 Personal life

-He is nicknamed Zanahoria (Carrot) due to the color of his hair.
+He is nicknamed Zanahoria (Carrot) due to his hair color.

 From his maternal line, Pérez is of Irish descent.